Vestibular Rehabilitation Therapy (VRT) for Unilateral Vestibular Loss

 - improve postural and gait stability

-- improve independence in ADL such as driving and shopping
+- improve independence in activities of daily living such as driving and shopping

 - Increase cardiovascular conditioning

-Persons with UL will generally improve by themselves given sufficient time, but the process can be sped up by VRT.
+Persons with unilateral vestibular loss will generally improve by themselves given sufficient time, but the process can be sped up by VRT.

 - Badke, M. B., et al. (2004).
 "Outcomes after rehabilitation for adults